CoInGP: Convolutional Inpainting with Genetic Programming: Experimental Phase

 Since we require the predicted pixel intensity to be an integer number between $0$ and $255$, we constrained the output of a GP tree by first clipping it in the interval $[0,255]$ (i.e., if $|\tau(\mathcal{N}_{i,j})| > 255$ we set $|\tau(\mathcal{N}_{i,j})| = 255$), and then by applying a \emph{linear scaling operator} to obtain the closest integer value, using the method proposed by Keijzer~\cite{keijzer2003}.
-An alternative solution to force the output of the GP tree to the desired $[0,255]$ range would be to directly use byte-oriented operators in the functional set, such as bitwise logical operations, modular additions, and rotations.
+An alternative solution would be to directly use byte-oriented operators in the functional set, such as bitwise logical operations, modular additions, and rotations.
 However, we deemed that this approach would have constrained too much the search space explored by GP, hindering its ability to generate good tree predictors with low RMSE fitness values.